List of AM Expanded Band station assignments issued by the Federal Communications Commission on March 17, 1997: Background

 The FCC's third, and final, allocation was announced on March 17, 1997, and provided for 88 assignments.
 In most cases the expanded band operations, despite being modifications to existing stations, were licensed as new stations, separately from the original standard band station.
 With only one exception, only stations included in the March 17, 1997 list have been permitted to operate on an expanded band frequency.
 The sole exception occurred in 2006, when the FCC granted a waiver giving permission for WRCR in Ramapo, New York to move from 1300 to 1700 kHz.

 The FCC originally assumed that the expanded band stations would simulcast the programming of the original standard band stations, and be licensed to the same community.
 However, in most cases the expanded band stations have run separate programming, and a few have moved to other communities as much as 450 kilometers (280 miles) away.
 One policy the FCC has generally enforced is that paired original and expanded band stations must remain under common ownership.
 However, a waiver was granted for 1320/1650 in Fort Smith, Arkansas, where the Commission approved separately owned stations.

 In order to allow for an orderly transition period, the FCC initially provided that both the original station and its expanded band counterpart could optionally operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, the FCC has repeatedly extended this deadline, and reported that as of October 2015 there were 25 cases where co-owned standard band and expanded band stations were still active, some of which were approaching 20 years of operation.
-This report also noted that "A total of 88 Expanded Band channels were originally allotted.
+This report also noted that:

+A total of 88 Expanded Band channels were originally allotted.
 There were 67 applications filed for Expanded Band allotments, of which 66 construction permits were granted, with one application still pending.
 Licenses were granted to 54 stations that migrated from the standard AM band to the Expanded Band.
 Of those, 22 unconditionally surrendered their standard band licenses and remained in the Expanded Band; three conditionally surrendered their standard band licenses, and four standard band licenses were canceled by the Commission.
-The Commission also received one unconditional surrender of an Expanded Band authorization and one conditional surrender, and it canceled one Expanded Band license."
+The Commission also received one unconditional surrender of an Expanded Band authorization and one conditional surrender, and it canceled one Expanded Band license.

-In one case a multi-year deleted expanded band station, WJCC in Miami Springs, Florida, was relicensed.
+In one case a multi-year deleted expanded band station, WJCC on 1700 kHz in Miami Springs, Florida, was relicensed.
 WJCC was deleted on February 23, 2006, however, because numerous other joint standard/expanded band station pairs had been permitted to operate beyond the initial five-year deadline, a petition to resume operations was granted, with WJCC's license restored on October 4, 2012.